sympower/dt-data-load-tool/docs/website/docs/reference/performance.md

 ```
 ## Handling storage limits

-If your storage reaches its limit, you are likely running dlt in a cloud environment with restricted disk space.
+If your storage reaches its limit, you are likely running data_load_tool in a cloud environment with restricted disk space.
 To prevent issues, mount an external cloud storage location and set the `DLT_DATA_DIR` environment variable to point to it.
-This ensures that dlt uses the mounted storage as its data directory instead of local disk space.
+This ensures that data_load_tool uses the mounted storage as its data directory instead of local disk space.

 ### Setting `DLT_DATA_DIR`